 Hello, friends.
 I hope everyone has had a nice weekend so far.
 They go so fast, don’t they?

 This week’s photo challenge has us seeing red.
 Patti has tasked us with sharing photos that feature this “emotional, fiery, and sensual” color.
-To make the challenge a little more difficult for myself, I chose (with the exception of one) to find photos where red is not the dominant hue in the scene, but rather a splash of bright color to which the eye is drawn.
+To make the challenge a little more difficult for myself, I chose (with one exception) to find photos where red is not the dominant hue in the scene, but rather a splash of bright color to draw the eye.
 Here’s what I came up with.

 Britain’s iconic red telephone boxes provide a pop of color and cheer on an otherwise drab day.